 Many new words have made their way into the world, courtesy of the internet.
-If you’re writing contemporary these may be of use to you for dialogue although, of course, it will date your book.
+If you’re writing contemporary these may be of use to you for dialogue although, be warned, it will date your book for future readers.
 If you have no need of them for conversations, they might be good for a laugh.

 Either way, enjoy and use this modern slang dictionary with my compliments.

 NSFW: Acronym used as a warning on inappropriate content.
 It means “Not Safe For Work”, i.e. don’t open this picture at work and let your co-workers and boss see it, it’s not appropriate.

 Adulting: Verb.
 Pertaining to all things responsible, mature, boring and/or soul-sucking.
 Generally used in a black-humor type of situation.

 Example; “Look at all these paid bills sitting here ready to mail.
 I might be broke now but I am adulting all over this!”